 Today we drive down the coast to the village of Brufut and spend much of the morning birding in the woodland and scrub habitats.
 The protected area is excellent for an array of woodland species including African Green Pigeon, Klaas’s Cuckoo, White-faced Scops Owl, Pearl-spotted Owlet, Lizard Buzzard, African Harrier Hawk, Shikra, Senegal Parrot, Common Wattle-eye, Northern Black Flycatcher, sunbirds, Yellow-crowned Gonolek, Black-crowned Tchagra, and Long-tailed Nightjar.

-In the late morning we will head for Tanji village.
+In the late morning we head for Tanji village.
 Tanji is an active bustling fishing village, with all the sites, sounds and smells that entails!
 It is also superb for a variety of coastal birds.
 There are many target species here and we expect to see Royal, Lesser-crested, Caspian, Little and, Sandwich Tern.
 Working our way through the gulls should reveal Grey-headed, Slender-billed, and Yellow Legged Gull.
 If we are lucky we might see a lone Kelp Gull standing on the beach or the difficult to see White-fronted Plover.
 Many familiar waders will be along the shore if the tide is suitable.
 Less familiar may be the Pink-backed Pelicans sitting on the water or on fishing boats.
 200m north of Tanji village on the beach is a Giant Kingfisher nesting colony where a stream enters the sea an forms a sand wall.

 We will have lunch back at our Hotel and have a relaxing afternoon in the heat of the day by the swimming pool, beach or perhaps in the local craft market.
 In the evening, we will go for a gentle bird walk looking specifically for Painted Snipe, African Black Crake and perhaps if we are lucky Oriole Warbler.